kirscheeh/classificationBenchmark/protocol/protocol.md

 |---------	|-----	|-------	|------------------------	|--------------------	|---------	|----------------	|
 | runtime 	|     	|       	| 1 day, 14:04:24.423278 	| 0:58:52.067620     	|    ???    | 0:23:52.417193 	|

-***Table Time32: Overview of time consumption database creation.*** Time is given  as hh:mm:ss and if needed, the number of days is stated explicitly in front.The time benchmarks can be found in /mnt/fass1/kirsten/result/classification/benchmarks/databases. <br> <br>
+***Table Time32: Overview of time consumption database creation.*** Time is given  as hh:mm:ss and if needed, the number of days is stated explicitly in front.
+The time benchmarks can be found in /mnt/fass1/kirsten/result/classification/benchmarks/databases. <br> <br>

 The runtime of BugSeq can not be evaluated accordingly since the cloud service offers no information about the time the classification needed and no custom database is build.

 ## Multi Locus Sequence Typing
-The following don't consider MLST for *Saccharomyces cerevisiae* since no fitting explicit MLST scheme could be found. <br>
+The following don't consider MLST for *Saccharomyces cerevisiae* since no fitting explicit MLST scheme could be found, no paper published sequence fragments and no database included the species. <br>

 Blasting the housekeeping-genes against the samples revealed for each of the chose genes in evey species at least one hit.
 The sequence identities for GridION364 range from 88.831% to 99.045% with an average hit length of 468 nt.
 The hit lengths vary from 311 to 645.
 The greatest e-value is 7.83e-171, the majority of values is 0.0. <br>
 Considering the other CS Even sample, PromethION 365, the MLST blast shows sequences identities from 90.13% to 99.52% with an average hit length of 467 nt,which is similar to the hit length for GridION 364.
 The lengths vary from 308 nt to 642 nt.
 The average e-value is similar small with 2.200078e-143. <br>